TheMaster1127/HTH/DOCUMENTATION.md

 ; or

 ; form your computer
+; ONLY WORKS IN HTH v1
 Gui, Add, Player, x10 y380 w400 h300, C:/path/to/your/your.mp4

 ; 9.
 DropDownList - Adds a DropDownList control (`Gui, Add, DropDownList`) to a GUI window and make a lable (`gMyDropDown`) to capture the selected option from a list of predefined choices (`Option1|Option2|Option3`).

 Gui, Add, DropDownList, x250 y10 gMyDropDown, Option1|Option2|Option3

+; 10.
+Iframe - An Iframe displays another webpage within your GUI.
+This can include content such as websites, forms, or videos.

+; r = round the corners
+Gui, Add, Iframe, x250 y60 w300 h300 r10, https://example.com/

 Gui, Color, c121212
 Gui 2: Show, -Border w500 h500

+; 11.
+IDE - An IDE displays an Integrated Development Environment (IDE) for writing and editing code.
+This feature allows you to write and edit code directly within your GUI.

+; l = language but by default is autohotkey code := "msgbox, hello" outCode := code
+Gui 2: Add, IDE, x10 y10 w400 h400 gIDE1 lautohotkey, %code%

-Gui 2: Add, Button, x10 y10 w140 h40 gButton2, Button 2
+Gui 2: Add, Button, x10 y420 w140 h40 gButton2, Button 2
 return

+IDE1:
+outCode := A_GuiControl
+Return

 Button2:
-MsgBox, You cliked Button 2
+MsgBox, % outCode
 Return

 Toggle1: